Bcopeland64/free-genai-bootcamp-2025/README.md

     cd [repository name]
     ```

-2.  **Explore the Modules:**  Browse the directories for each module to see my progress and the resources I'm using.
+2.  **Explore the Modules:**  Browse the directories for each module to see my progress and the resources I'm using.I will update this repo as I continue through the bootcamp.
+Make sure to check back periodcally to see my progress.

 <h2 style="color:green;">Why I'm Doing This</h2>